bhatti/formicary/docs/02-installation.md

 make run
 ```

 Uses `config/formicary-queen-embedded.yaml`.
 Starts the queen, an embedded ant worker, and embedded SeaweedFS in one process.
+Data is stored locally in `./formicary_db.sqlite` and `./data/seaweedfs/`.
 Open [http://localhost:7777](http://localhost:7777).

 ### Queen-only (ants connect separately)